sonphan1/crypto_mining/README.md

 ## Scheduling
 1. You can then schedule the [ether_mining_start.py](python/ether_mining_start.py) and [ether_mining_stop.py](python/ether_mining_stop.py) via task scheduler
    1. You can reference this picture below on using python to execute the python script inside the local directory
+      1. Start in: Location of the 5.4C folder
+      2. execute .py scrip
 ```
 # get location of python exe on local machine
 import sys